Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: Low regularity Strichartz for the paradifferential flow

 \end{theorem}

-The rest of this section is devoted to the proof of the theorem.
-In a first step, we successively replace the equation \eqref{para-re} with two better equations.
+We note that the simpler Strichartz estimate \eqref{se-simple} is a direct consequence of the theorem.
+The rest of this section is devoted to the proof of this theorem.
+In a first step, we successively replace equation \eqref{para-re} with two carefully chosen equations with better properties.
 The first step will help with the frequency localization issue.
 This is

 where $\sigma < 1$ is close to $1$.